The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 The local specialty: 무리개 송어회 (Murigae Songeohway) Rainbow Trout Sashimi

-This areas most famous regional food to try is trout sashimi.
-They raise it in local aquaculture farms, and you know which restaurants serve it by the giant tank in the front of the restaurant.
+The most famous regional dish to try in this area is rainbow trout sashimi.
+The trout is raised in local aquaculture farms, and you can easily spot the restaurants that serve it by the giant tank displayed at the front of the restaurant.

-Typically in this region this dish is done as a set that includes both the sashimi and a spicy soup cooked with the left over parts of the rainbow trout.
-This dish can run between 60,000 – 70,000 won and serves about 3 people.
-Though post-hike eating is a bit different, and a friend and I were able to put it all away in one sitting.
+Typically, in this region, the dish is served as a set that includes both the sashimi and a spicy soup made from the leftover parts of the rainbow trout.
+The dish usually costs between 60,000 – 70,000 won and serves about three people.
+However, post-hike hunger can make a difference—I once shared it with a friend, and we managed to finish it all in one sitting.

-I have introduced this food to fellow foreigners and most weren’t a big fan, but the Koreans love it – as do I. If you aren’t a picky eater, I recommend you give it a try!
+I’ve introduced this dish to fellow foreigners, and most weren’t big fans, but Koreans love it—and so do I. If you’re not a picky eater, I highly recommend giving it a try!

-The best restaurant that I recommend in the area is 구천동맛집.
+The best restaurant I recommend in the area is 구천동맛집 (Gucheondong Restaurant).

-The serve both the raw trout + spicy soup combo (무리개 송어회 + 매운탕) a number of other excellent dishes.
-I’ve eaten here on four occasions and I’ve had all the dishes I recommend in this article.
+They serve both the raw rainbow trout + spicy soup combo (무리개 송어회 + 매운탕) along with a number of other excellent dishes.
+I’ve eaten here on four occasions and have tried all the dishes I recommend in this article.

 구천동맛집 / Gucheondong Restaurant